Michael O'Connell (artist): Australia

 After the war O'Connell took some training in agriculture before emigrating to Australia in 1920 to attend an agricultural college in Wagga Wagga.

-He very soon abandoned agriculture and moved to Melbourne.
+He abandoned agriculture and moved to Melbourne.
 In 1920 to 1923 he travelled around Victoria painting watercolours, which were exhibited in Melbourne and well-received - some of his works were selected for a group exhibition of Victorian artists at the British Empire Exhibition in Wembley, London in 1924–25.

 Barbizon

 By 1923 he was living in a tent on a block of land he had bought in Beaumaris on Port Phillip Bay where a number of painters lived before a health inspector condemned the tent and he had to pull it down and started construction of a house, 'Barbizon'.
 It was a decision that transformed his life; he became a craftsman-designer and a Modernist.

 Through lack of money O'Connell built Barbizon himself, over 1924–25.
 Without an architect or builder and using the cheapest material he could find, concrete blocks made with sand from the site, he constructed an open-plan cruciform design which gave the minimum chance of the walls falling down.
 A local commentator observed that he "made it for himself out of bricks he made himself, and fitted it with furniture he made himself and hangings he made himself!
 The result is perfect."

-Named for the French Barbizon school of art, its design and functionalism were born of necessity and looked to Modernism.
+Named after the French Barbizon school of art, its design and functionalism were born of necessity and looked to Modernism.
 It was his studio and a gathering place for fellow artists.
-He became a member and councillor of the Arts and Crafts Society in Melbourne, where he met his wife Ella Moody (née Evans-Vaughan) (1900–1981).
+He became a member and councillor of the Arts and Crafts Society of Victoria, where he met his wife Ella Moody (née Evans-Vaughan) (1900–1981).
 They married in April 1931 in Melbourne.

 The house was lost in a bushfire in 1944 after his 1937 return to England.